 The International Association for Media and Communication Research -IAMCR- and the Urban Communication Foundation are pleased to announce that the 2019 UCF/IAMCR Urban Communication Research Grant will be awarded to Arlene Fernandez, a doctoral student and Graduate Fellow at the University of Pennsylvania's Annenberg School for Communication, for her project Meet Me at the Papi Store: Space, Place, and the ‘American Dream’ in Philadelphia Corner Stores.
 An honorary mention will be awarded to Erika Polson (University of Denver) for her project From the tag to the #hashtag: Street art, Instagram, and gentrification.

-The prizes will be officially awarded during IAMCR 2019.
+The prizes was officially awarded during IAMCR 2019 in Madrid.

 Meet Me at the Papi Store: Space, Place, and the ‘American Dream’ in Philadelphia Corner Stores